 Following the Taliban takeover of Afghanistan in August 2021, girls have faced unprecedented barriers to accessing education.
 Overall, girls' education in Afghanistan is uncertain, unprotected, and highly at-risk on a daily basis, with the context varying dramatically in the marginalized communities.
 Working through our grassroots networks, Bamyan continues to promote and support girls' access to quality education, in order to develop the next generation of critical thinkers and change-makers.

-Bamyan has designed a low-cost scholarship program in partnership with trusted grassroots, community-organized and community-sustained schools that have demonstrated a sound track-record of service and low overhead costs.
-Through these partnerships, we provide merit and need-based scholarships to girls, particularly in Hazara communities.
-Since 2016, we have provided 675 scholarships that have altered the trajectory of students' lives and prepared them to be change makers in their communities.
+Bamyan has designed a low-cost scholarship program with trusted grassroots, community-organized and community-sustained schools that have demonstrated a sound track-record of service and low overhead costs.
+Through these programs, we provide merit and need-based scholarships to girls, particularly in Hazara communities.
+We have expanded the program to support underground schools operated by brave teachers and educators, who risk their lives to make education accessible for girls.

 This project has provided additional documentation in a PDF file (projdoc.pdf).